Wabinab/xenoblade-chronicles-2/src/11_after_the_fight.md

 ---

-The group gathered in Garfont, discussing.
-Rex suggested, "I reckon the quickest route is...
+The group gathered in Garfont to discuss their next destination.
+Rex had checked the maps and suggested a route, "I reckon the quickest route is...
 Back to Argentum, ship to Mor Ardain, then on to the Praetorium."

-Gramps: "If we're lucky, there'll be a Guild- ship- at the port."
+Gramps added, "If we're lucky, there'll be a Guild- ship- at the port."

 "Can't say no to a free ride.
 Let's go and see!"